redmond2742/SSOSS/README.md

         * If no, go to next GPX point

 From the sight distance timestamp and synchronized video file, the frame is extracted that is closest to that time.
+The resulting image file contains GPS EXIF information so coordinates can be viewed in external photo applications.

 ## Contributions
 Contributions are welcome to the SSOSS project!
 If you have an idea for a new feature or have found a bug, please open an issue or submit a pull request.